yangyansong-adbe/aepsdk-roku/Documentation/api-reference.md

 > Refer to [MainScene.brs](../sample/simple-videoplayer-channel/components/MainScene.brs) for information on how the sample app uses a timer to send ping events every second.

 > **Important**
-> The `playhead` must be an integer.
+> The `playhead` must be a positive integer.
 Other values will be treated as an invalid playhead.

 ##### Syntax